yemmystified/Ease-Indicators-for-MT4/README.md

-# EaseKeys-for-MT4
+# Ease-Indicators-for-MT4
-This is a custom keyboard shortcut for MT4 trading terminal
+Some MT4 indicator source code for easy trading